passandscore/merkle-root-generator/README.md

-# Merkle Root for NFT Allowlists
+# Merkle Root Generator for NFT Allowlists

 A Merkle Root is a hash value that is used to summarize a set of data, such as a list of addresses in an NFT (Non-Fungible Token) Allowlist.
 An Allowlist is a list of addresses that are allowed to participate in a specific NFT sale or auction.
 Merkle Roots are often used in conjunction with Allowlists to ensure the integrity and security of the NFT sale or auction process.